 Victim’s right to information from federal corrections and parole authorities

-You have a right to ask for and receive information about:
+You have a right to:

 Register to receive information about the offender who harmed you

-Sending information to victims is not automatic.
+Sharing information to victims is not automatic.
 You must register with the Correctional Service of Canada or the Parole Board Canada if you want to receive information about the offender who harmed you.
 You only need to register once and must give them your contact information and keep it up to date.

-What options are available to registered victims?
+What options are available to registered victims

 Registering as a victim allows you to:

-What kind of information can you receive as a registered victim?
+What kind of information can you receive as a registered victim

 You can also choose to receive information about:

-How is the information sent to you?
+How is the information sent to you

 You can decide how you want to receive this information: over the phone, by mail, by fax or through the online Victims Portal.

-Ask for information about the federal corrections and parole system
+Learn about the federal corrections and parole system

-Where can you find information about how the federal corrections and parole system works?
+Where can you find information about how the federal corrections and parole system works

 The National Office for Victims writes, publishes and distributes information products explaining the federal corrections and parole system, available online and in hard copy at no cost.
 Products include:

-What if you have questions and want to speak to a real person?
+What if you have questions and want to speak to a real person

 Victim Services Officers at the Correctional Service of Canada or Regional Communications Officers at the Parole Board Canada can give you information and answer questions about the federal corrections and parole system and how it works.
 They can also give you information about: